Welding Inspector: CSWIP and AWS-CWI (With PDF)

 How much does CSWIP Cost?

-Depending on the country you reside, the fee for TWI (The Welding Institute) CSWIP 3.1 training and examination is approximately USD 2,000.
+Depending on the country you reside, the fee for TWI (The Welding Institute) CSWIP 3.1 training and examination is approximately USD 2,000 to USD 3000.

 How much does AWS CWI Cost?